Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - No subscription required, ever

-- No confirmed nonprofit discount — but one-time pricing is the point
+- No confirmed nonprofit discount — but the one-time model is the point

 Pros: